The meaning of animals in dreams according to indigenous traditions

 The owl is a nocturnal animal capable of seeing in the dark.
 In dreams, it can symbolize the ability to perceive what is hidden.
 It may appear when someone begins to understand a situation from a new perspective.

 The lynx is a discreet and observant animal.
-In dreams, it can represent intuition and the perception of unseen details.
+In dreams, it can represent intuition and the perception of invisible details.
 The lynx may appear when a person needs to pay attention to subtle signs.

 The beaver is known for its ability to build dams and complex habitats.
 In dreams, it can symbolize perseverance and construction.
 The beaver reminds us that great achievements require time and patience.